scalameta/metaconfig/docs/getting-started.md

   a bad end-user experience.
 - **Evolve configuration without breaking changes**: it's normal that configuration options change as your application evolves (naming is hard).
-  Metaconfig supports several ways to evolve user configuration options in a backwards compatible way so that your existing users have an easier time to upgrade to the latest versions of your application.
+  MOpt supports several ways to evolve user configuration options in a backwards compatible way so that your existing users have an easier time to upgrade to the latest versions of your application.
-- **Report helpful error messages**: Metaconfig reports errors using source positions in the user-written configuration files, similar to how a compiler reports errors.
+- **Report helpful error messages**: MOpt reports errors using source positions in the user-written configuration files, similar to how a compiler reports errors.
-- **Treat command-line arguments as configuration**: Metaconfig provides a command-line parser with automatic generation of `--help` messages, tab completions for bash/zsh and more.
+- **Treat command-line arguments as configuration**: MOpt provides a command-line parser with automatic generation of `--help` messages, tab completions for bash/zsh and more.
 Command-line arguments map into Scala case classes, just like HOCON and JSON configuration.